Aliases for GNA12 Gene

 GeneCards Summary for GNA12 Gene

 GNA12 (G Protein Subunit Alpha 12) is a Protein Coding gene.
 Diseases associated with GNA12 include Familial Hyperaldosteronism.
-Among its related pathways are Sweet Taste Signaling and Signal transduction_PKA signaling.
+Among its related pathways are G-protein signaling M-RAS regulation pathway and Integrin Pathway.
 Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
 An important paralog of this gene is GNA13.

 UniProtKB/Swiss-Prot Summary for GNA12 Gene